squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

     request, please discuss what you intend to do.
 If you are responding to what you think might be a bug, please issue a [bug report] first.
 If you indend to work on documentation, create a [documentation issue].
 If you want to work on a new feature, please create a [change request].

     Keep in mind the guidance given and let people advise you.
 It might be that there are easier solutions to the problem you perceive and want to address.
-    It might be that what you want to achieve can already be achieved through configuration.
+    It might be that what you want to achieve can already be done by configuration.

 [bug report]: reporting-a-bug.md